-Since I started prepping, I’m eating much more veggies and losing weight has become much easier.
+Since I started meal prep vegetables, I’m eating much more veggies and losing weight has become much easier.

-That’s why I’m showing you my “step by step” guide on how to prep and store your veggies to always have them on hand.
+And today I’m showing you my “step by step” guide on how to meal prep vegetables and store them to always have them on hand.

 Let’s get started right away!